 “Banks are facing increased scrutiny, particularly surrounding how much capital they have, as well as a range of consumer financial protection issues,” saidan associate professor in accounting at MIT Sloan.

 As such, regtech is booming.
-Sutherland notes in a forthcoming paper that in 2019, public U.S. financial institutions spent nearly $10 billion on regtech investments compared to just $2.2 billion on auditing.
+Sutherland notes in a new paper that in 2019, public U.S. financial institutions spent nearly $10 billion on regtech investments compared to just $2.2 billion on auditing.
 Going forward, he added, regtech expenditures are expected to grow annually at 40%.

 In the broker-dealer setting, for example, “regulators want to see that you have enough capital and that you're properly segregating customer and firm assets,” Sutherland said.